Sabin-Pla/L1G103303/README.md

 ### Package actor_events

-The actor_events package contains the events that will be triggered by the actor
+The actor_events package contains the events used for the simulation of events which are instantiated by real-world people and represent physical action, (ie pressing a button).

 Classes:
 #### CarButtonEvent